system76/docs/_articles/graphics-switch-pop.md

 ### Switch graphics

-Click the system menu in the top right corner of your screen where your Power, WiFi/Wired, and Sound settings are.
+Click the system menu in the top right corner of your screen to access graphics switching.

 ![Graphics](/images/graphics-switch-pop/system-menu.png)